 Social Work Review is now launching the Archive Project that allows professionals and the public to view documents that certifies the tradition of the aforementioned review in Romania.
 At the moment, we can post online the first numbers of the publication that was edited by the “Ileana Princess” Superior School of Social Work from Bucharest, therefore entitled Social Work.

-Manuscripts must be sent in Microsoft Word format, respecting the journal's requirements, to the two editors: email@example.com, firstname.lastname@example.org.
+Manuscripts must be sent by e-mail by the deadline in a word format, respecting the requirements of the journal (http://www.swreview.ro/index.pl/conditii_de_publicare_en), to the two editors: firstname.lastname@example.org and email@example.com.

 Issue no. 2/2023 will be dedicated to post-pandemic landscape in criminal justice social work.
 The Pandemic has challenge social workers all around the word with new tasks and new types of priorities.
 The prisoner’s relationship with the outside world was problematic, to say the least, during the Pandemic.
 This reality has forced many administrators to be creative in the use of telephone, video links and other communication means to allow prisoners to contact their families outside at reasonable costs.
 Probation officers had to refurbish their skill sets and start providing e-supervision via telephones or ZOOM.
 Technology became more and more important on the daily basis.
 This issue is keen to host papers from all over the world in connection to these post-pandemic questions in the criminal justice sector.